-Draft report clarifications and corrective action requests by validation team Ref. to table 2 Summary of project owner response Validation team conclusion order to demonstrate Samarco's commitment to CDM along the pre-project arrangements.
+Draft report clarifications and corrective Ref. to Summary of project owner response Validation team conclusion action requests by validation team table 2 project starting date.
+Additional information is provided in order to demonstrate Samarco's commitment to CDM along the pre-project arrangements.
 For instance the Audit Report referenced in the timeline lists possible measures (including the project activity) that would lead to GHG emission reductions and could be registered under the CDM.
 Furthermore, the report recommends "that a study of CDM be undertaken to determine practicalities for Samarco to sell Carbon Credits under this scheme".
 Following that recommendation, the compilation of the GHG inventory has been carried out.
 Besides indentifying measures that could lead to GHG emission reductions that could be potentially registered under the CDM, the study quantified such emission reductions and estimated potential CERs revenues.
 It is noteworthy that the current project activity is, again, clearly identified and assessed in the GHG inventory.
 "The evidence "that the project has been implemented in the absence of CDM revenues once the NG is available", has been addressed in the additionality section according to the steps outlined in ACM0009.
 Remaining points are addressed at the common practice analysis.
 CL 7 The price of fuels is not evidenced into PDD B.2.5 As mentioned in the PDD, fuel prices (RFO and coal) are deemed as confidential by Samarco's staff.
 A spreadsheet containing a detailed history of fuel prices paid by Samarco (coal and RFO) and natural gas prices in Espírito Santo, as published by the Agency of Energy Public Services of the Espírito Santo State (Agência de Serviços Públicos de Energia do Estado do Espírito Santo - ASPE) has been provided to validation, along with all necessary supporting documentation (confidentiality has been request to DNV's team).
-Nonetheless, for clarity sake and for the purpose of illustrating the historical fuel price structure, PP's have The evidences "Historic Prices - Confidential" and support evidences was assessed and are available on DNV office.
+Nonetheless, for clarity sake and for the purpose of The evidences "Historic Prices - Confidential" and support evidences was assessed and are available on DNV office.
 All figures could be confirmed trough coal /19/, fuel receipts /20/ and NG prices according ASPE resolutions /23/ Therefore this CL is closed.